 Dr Mehra Haghi’s research interests have been devoted to understanding and treatment of respiratory diseases encompassing epithelial cell biology, molecular pharmacology, respiratory technology and the development of representative in vitro models that mimic healthy and diseased lung tissue.
 Specifically her team focus on understanding the complex mechanisms that occur when inhaled micro-particles are deposited at the lung epithelia; with a view to create new and more effective approaches to treat a range of respiratory diseases.

-Haghi, M, Windhab, N, Hartwig, B, Young, PM & Traini, D 2018, 'Human stimulus factor is a promising peptide for delivery of therapeutics.', Journal of pharmaceutical sciences.View/Download from: Publisher's site
+Haghi, M, Windhab, N, Hartwig, B, Young, PM & Traini, D 2019, 'Human Stimulus Factor Is a Promising Peptide for Delivery of Therapeutics.', Journal of Pharmaceutical Sciences.View/Download from: Publisher's site

-Fluticasone (FP) uptake in the presence of a proprietary cell penetrating peptide (Human stimulus factor-HSF) based on the N-terminal domain of lactoferrin was studied, alone and in combination with salmeterol, using an air-interface Calu-3 epithelial model.
-The HSF enhanced uptake and transport of FP across the epithelial barrier when alone and in presence of salmeterol.
+Fluticasone propionate uptake in the presence of a proprietary cell-penetrating peptide (human stimulus factor, [HSF]) based on the N-terminal domain of lactoferrin was studied, alone and in combination with salmeterol, using an air interface Calu-3 epithelial model.
+The HSF enhanced uptake and transport of fluticasone propionate across the epithelial barrier when alone and in presence of salmeterol.
 This was attributed to transcellular-mediated uptake.
 This HSF is a promising peptide for delivery of therapeutics where enhanced epithelial penetrating is required.

 Haghi, M, Young, PM & Traini, D 2018, 'A Simple and Rapid Method for Deposition and Measurement of Drug Transport Across Air Interface Respiratory Epithelia.', AAPS PharmSciTech, vol. 19, no. 7, pp. 3272-3276.View/Download from: UTS OPUS or Publisher's site